matthew-brett/dsfe2019/_courses/dsfe2019/projects/rubric.md

 </tr>
 </tbody>
 </table>
-<p>&nbsp;</p>

 ## Project report

-Your project report should be around 3000 words of explanatory text and code, not including figures and tables.
+Your project report should be about 3500 words of explanatory text and code, not including figures and tables.
+Up to 5000 words is OK, if you need them, but if you plan to have much more than this, please contact me in good time to discuss it.

 It can be in the form of a PDF document, or a Jupyter Notebook.